carrieprice78/website/content/guides/expert-searching/generate-terms.md

 ### Use Caution

 In bibliographic databases, stop words are words that the database has been programmed to ignore in a search string or query.
-Stop words include of, the, is, at, which,and on.
+Stop words include *of, the, is, at, which, and on*.
 Avoid using stopwords in your searches.